Jenni-web/cs124-lab2/design/design.md

      full width of the screen.

 ## Challenges
-   - One challenge in lab 5 wwas the design of displaying share-list related things: add share, stop share, view current share, etc. We decided to make another button besides delete list button for each list and make a popup.
-We moved on with decision because we did not want to add more things to the actual main page.
-By making it a popup, we are able to show all necessary things without affecting any other components from previous labs.e
+   - One challenge in lab 5 wwas the design of displaying share-list related things: add share, stop share, view current share, etc. We decided to make another button besides delete list button for each list and make a popup.e
    - The biggest challenge we had was making the Hide, Delete, and Sort button stick to the end of page and also not overlap with tasks when the list grew long.
 We were running into troubles where buttons would not be sized right (even when set the width & height), moving as the list grows,